higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 ```
 :::

-It changes the directory `up` one level closer to the root directory.
+`cd ..` changes the directory `up` one level closer to the root directory.
+Note that there is a **required** space between `cd` and the `..`.
+You can also go directly to the root directory with `cd /`.
 It is straightforward to go up the directory tree, as each folder only has one `parent`.
 But it is tricky to go down the directory tree, as there are many possible branches/children, and you do not inherently know the names of these branches.
 We need to list the contents of your current directory with `ls` to know what is there.

 :::tryit
 Try the `ls` command in your Terminal window